broadinstitute/viral-pipelines/README.md

 A set of scripts and tools for the analysis of viral NGS data.

-Workflows are written in [WDL](https://github.com/openwdl/wdl) format, currently in a mix of WDL "draft-2" and "1.0".
+Workflows are written in [WDL](https://github.com/openwdl/wdl) format.
 This is a portable workflow language that allows for easy execution on a wide variety of platforms:
  - on individual machines (using miniWDL or Cromwell to execute)
  - on commercial cloud platforms like GCP, AWS, or Azure (using Cromwell or CromwellOnAzure)
  - on institutional HPC systems (using Cromwell)